 - Educational credentials.
 These are typically your secondary/high school diploma and transcripts, translated into English.
 Final national exams scores from your country are optional at community colleges.

 - Standardized test scores.
-TOEFL, SAT, and other test scores may be accepted to assess your academic ability and English proficiency level.
+TOEFL, ACT/SAT, and other test scores may be accepted to assess your academic ability and English proficiency level.
 However, these tests are not usually required for admission to community colleges.
 Upon arrival, you will most likely take placement tests in the English language as well as in your area of study.

 - Other forms, depending on the institution, such as financial information, proof of health insurance, vaccination records, passport and visa information are often required.